-- Unprocessed foods such as fresh produce, whole grains, nuts, and beans.
+- Unprocessed foods such as 100% organic produce, whole grains, nuts, and beans.

 - Products that are minimally refined or processed.

-- Foods that meet the needs of special diets such as wheat-free, sugar-free, dairy-free, salt-free, gluten-free, vegan, and medically prescribed.
+- Foods that meet the needs of special diets such as wheat-free, sugar-free, dairy-free, salt-free, gluten-free and vegan.

 - Animal products that are raised or produced in a humane manner, using sustainable methods; for example, through free range rearing and by organic standards ¹.